astaniano/hat/webSecAcademy/advanced_topics/httpReqSmuggling/httpReqSmuggling.md

 > One limitation with this technique is that it will generally only capture data up until the parameter delimiter that is applicable for the smuggled request.
 For URL-encoded form submissions, this will be the & character, meaning that the content that is stored from the victim user's request will end at the first &, which might even appear in the query string

 ### PRACTITIONER Lab: Exploiting HTTP request smuggling to capture other users' requests
+**Very important** lab's description:
+The lab simulates the activity of a victim user.
+Every few POST requests that you make to the lab, the victim user will make their own request.
+You might need to repeat your attack a few times to ensure that the victim user's request occurs as required.

+Solution:
 First we figure out if it's CL.TE or TE.CL via timing technique and later via differential responses (just to confirm what timing technique found)
 Eventually we see that there is CL.TE